mvaganov/CmdLineAsteroids/notes.md

 many programmers, myself included, consider it good programming style to use small functions, with descriptive but concise names, and only one or two levels of indentation wherever possible. lets run this refactored code to make sure it still works how it used to.

+it's worth mentioning that entire system will assume a single thread. this is a common technical constraint on game engines. to put it simply, threading creates more invisible wizard problems.
+	Making this thread-safe would require semaphore logic that would hurt performance and cause an explosion of complexity.
+	Many simulations are valuable because of deterministic logic over time.
+Threaded simulation logic would essentially make that impossible.
+	Some future features, like networked multiplayer, would need to be threaded. but that code should be separate from the game loop.

 ### scene
 run the code to show that it still works the same way